devashish234073/honest-social-net/README.md

 # For the "ANGULAR" version of the app open this branch https://github.com/devashish234073/honest-social-net/tree/angular-frontend-node-express-backend/

+# Angular branch has better UI , image generation using AI api and also grammer check using AI api.

 ## About the app's other basic features

 This is a social media world without password where fellow humans trust each others and each are honest to login with their own userid.